-- deposits and guarantees for leased assets; - guarantee deposits related to the sales of receivables from the R&D tax credit to, or financing of receivables by, a financial institution; - earn-outs due on the sale of equity securities; - non-consolidated equity securities without significant influence.
+- deposits and guarantees for leased assets; - guarantee deposits related to the sales of receivables from the R&D tax credit to, or financing of receivables by, a financial institution; - non-consolidated equity securities without significant influence.

-The value of non-consolidated equity securities without significant influence is measured at fair value through profit or loss.
+The value of non-consolidated equity securities without significant influence is measured at fair value through income (loss).
 This valuation is periodically reviewed at each reporting date.
 Any impact resulting from this periodic valuation is recognized in the income statement.